 - Your emotional trauma and mental anguish

 After a traumatic amputation caused by somebody else, you will be dealing with that person’s insurance company and their lawyers.
-Big, nationwide insurance companies tend to deny claims or diminish the amount of money they pay out whenever they can get away with it.
+Many insurance companies deny claims or diminish the amount of money they pay out whenever they can get away with it.

-Here’s how a skilled personal injury lawyer can help you after a traumatic amputation: we will represent your best interests to the insurance company, investigate the accident, work with medical experts, and gather the right evidence to make your case.
+Here’s how we, as skilled personal injury lawyers, can help you after a traumatic amputation: we represent your best interests to the insurance company, investigate the accident, work with medical experts, and gather the right evidence to make your case.
 If the insurance adjuster won’t agree to a fair amount of compensation for your current and future bills, we’ll take your case to court.
-We have successfully handled hundreds of cases for Eastern Virginia residents just like you.
+We have successfully handled hundreds of cases for Virginia residents just like you.

 For a free consultation with John and Ken, call GibsonSingleton Virginia Injury Attorneys at (804) 413-6777.
 Remember, we will not take any fee if we do not get you compensation.

 It costs you nothing for our firm to represent you.
 We only get paid when you do.
 Learn more